mattneary/Hypercube/README.md

 Hypercube aims to make analysis of Rubik's cube moves as straight-forward as possible.

 1. `Cube#delta(other)` - outputs the permutations separating one cube state from another.
-2. `Cube#join_to_s(other, colored)` - forms a table of the cube with another beside it, output can be simplified to merely color rather than specific facelets.
+2. `Cube#join_to_s(other, simple)` - forms a table of the cube with another beside it, output can be simplified to merely color rather than specific facelets.

 Once the permutations of a move sequence have been identitifed, many conclusions may be reached; for example:

 - The region of manipulation, i.e., the *support*.
-- The period of the move sequence, i.e., the order.
+- The period of the move sequence, i.e., the *order*.
 - Intermediary states of an algorithm to give insight into the inner-workings of an algorithm.

 Conclusion